An

 Huevos Rancheros

-for breakfast pretty much every morning with excellent coffee/juice/etc, and a great variety of excellent foods at lunch & dinner.
+for breakfast pretty much every morning with excellent coffee/juice/etc, & a great variety of excellent foods at lunch & dinner.

 Sadly